La Paz in July 2026: Balandra, Heat & No Sargassum

 | Outer beaches | Better with a car, local advice, and flexible timing |

 Balandra is still the headline, but July makes planning important.
 The shallow water can be gorgeous, yet the beach has limited natural shade and the sun feels intense quickly.
 Arrive early, bring water, protect your skin, and do not assume a noon arrival will feel comfortable.
+Use the dedicated Balandra Beach guide for permits, access logistics, and timing before you set your beach day.

 If your choice is between La Paz and the Riviera Maya, the tradeoff is clear: La Paz gives you hotter desert weather but avoids the sargassum issue.
 Tulum and Playa del Carmen give you easier Caribbean resort infrastructure but higher July seaweed and humidity risk.